benjaminapetersen/layout.flex/README.md

 To use all of the features provided, include one of the minified files in the `/dist` folder.
 Choose either attributes or classes.
 This will run you about `55kb`, but only 2 (optional) modules make up the bulk of that.
 See the next section to dramatically reduce the payload.

+The `flex-resize` and `flex-axis-shorthand` modules include a preferable syntax, but it comes at a cost to file size.
+If you are using no other css framework, then the additional bytes may be irrelevant to you and you may use the pre-packaged files:

 ```html
 <!-- for classes, use this file -->
 <link rel="stylesheet" href="/path/to/layout.flex/dist/layout.flex.classes.css" />